Yuvraj Singh: Retirement from international cricket

-On 10 June 2019, Yuvraj Singh announced his retirement from international cricket.
-Yuvraj Singh held a press conference in Mumbai where he announced his decision to retire from all formats of the game.
+On 10 June 2019, Singh announced his retirement from international cricket. he held a press conference in Mumbai where he announced his decision to retire from all formats of the game.
 He said that he had decided to "move on".
 Yuvraj recounted his best memories through his career, while also recalling his worst.

 "I would say I am extremely lucky to play 400-plus games for India.
 I would've not imagined doing this when I started my career in cricket.
 Through this journey, some matches that remain in my memory are - the 2002 NatWest series final, my first Test hundred in Lahore in 2004, the 2007 Test series in England, of course the six sixes and the 2007 T20 World Cup.
 And then the most memorable one was the 2011 World Cup finals."

 "And then, probably the worst day in my career, was the 2014 World T20 final against Lanka where I scored 11 off 21 balls.
 It was so shattering that I felt my career was over."

 He also said "As for now, I have decided to provide service and help for people affected by cancer."

 Speculations of return

-In September 2020, Yuvraj Singh hinted at making a return to the Punjab team and play domestic T20s for them.
+In September 2020, Singh hinted at making a return to the Punjab team and play domestic T20s for them.
 He said that it was on the suggestion of Punjab Cricket Association secretary Puneet Bali that he had considered to come out of retirement.
 However, his return was denied by the Punjab Cricket Association, as he had taken part in foreign franchise leagues.

 T20 franchise cricket

 Indian Premier League

-Yuvraj was the icon player and captain for Indian Premier League (IPL) team Kings XI Punjab in the first two seasons; in 2010, the third season, icon player status was discontinued and the captaincy given to Kumar Sangakkara.
-The Kings XI Punjab came second in the round-robin phase of the tournament, but lost the semi-finals to the Chennai Super Kings.
-On 1 May 2009, Yuvraj registered his first hat-trick in T20 cricket against Royal Challengers Bangalore at Kingsmead in Durban, the same ground where he hit his six sixes.
+Singh was the icon player and captain for Indian Premier League (IPL) team Punjab Kings in the first two seasons; in 2010, the third season, icon player status was discontinued and the captaincy given to Kumar Sangakkara.
+Punjab Kings came second in the round-robin phase of the tournament, but lost the semi-finals to Chennai Super Kings.
+On 1 May 2009, Singh registered his first hat-trick in T20 cricket against Royal Challengers Bengaluru at Kingsmead in Durban, the same ground where he hit his six sixes.
 He dismissed Robin Uthappa, Mark Boucher and Jacques Kallis.
-On 17 May 2009, Yuvraj took his second Twenty20 hat-trick against Deccan Chargers at the Wanderers Stadium in Johannesburg.
-Yuvraj dismissed Herschelle Gibbs, Andrew Symonds and Venugopal Rao.
+On 17 May 2009, Singh took his second Twenty20 hat-trick against Deccan Chargers at the Wanderers Stadium in Johannesburg.
+Singh dismissed Herschelle Gibbs, Andrew Symonds and Venugopal Rao.

-The Pune Warriors were a new team introduced for the 2011 IPL.
-Yuvraj Singh was bought by the team and chosen as captain.
-Pune Warriors finished ninth, ahead of only the Delhi Daredevils.
-From 14 matches, Yuvraj took 11 wickets and also scored 343 runs at an average of 34.30, including two half-centuries.
-After much controversy, the BCCI allowed Pune Warriors to find a replacement for Yuvraj for the 2012 Indian Premier League, citing his medical condition and non-availability for 2012 IPL as the reasons for doing so.
+The Pune Warriors India were a new team introduced for the 2011 IPL.
+Singh was bought by the team and chosen as captain.
+Pune Warriors finished ninth, ahead of only the Delhi Capitals.
+From 14 matches, Singh took 11 wickets and also scored 343 runs at an average of 34.30, including two half-centuries.
+After much controversy, the BCCI allowed Pune Warriors to find a replacement for Singh for the 2012 Indian Premier League, citing his medical condition and non-availability for 2012 IPL as the reasons for doing so.